Opthea (ASX:OPT): It’s a tragedy to see the dream is (most likely) over after poor Phase 3 data

-It has been a few years since investors have paid attention to biotech Opthea (ASX:OPT).
+It has been a few years since investors have paid attention to biotech Opthea (ASX:OPT) on the scale that they have in the past week or so.
 Since its stellar Phase 2 trial results in 2019, it has toiled away at a Phase 3 trial.
-Earlier this month, it raised another A$80m, a fair portion of which was taken up by existing investor Carlyle Group.
+Well, the company finally got the results back and it did not work.
+The company is currently in suspension, uncertain to have a future of any kind.
+How did we get here?

 Introduction to Opthea